 Caseville Shanty Days were officially postponed in 2015 due to bone-chilling temperatures in the sub-zero range.
 These bottom-dwelling temperatures, coupled with high winds and drifting snow, made for miserable outdoor conditions.
 The festival’s theme was Let’s Get Flakey, one of the best slogans in festival history.

 Sunny Shanty Days of 2017

-Events in 2017 were met with bright sunny weather all weekend long at the Saginaw Bay Marina and the Caseville County Park including the popular Polar Bear dip cut from a hole in the ice at the marina.
-Other chilly action, include broomball, chick-on-a-stick, chess tournament, and arts and crafts at a local business in town.
+Events in 2017 were met with bright sunny weather all weekend long at the Saginaw Bay Marina and the Caseville County Park, including the popular Polar Bear dip cut from a hole in the ice at the marina.
+Other chilly actions, include broomball, chick-on-a-stick, chess tournament, and arts and crafts at a local business in town.
 This was the silver anniversary of the festival with 25 years of chilling on the ice.